mntxwall/SimpleGraph/conf/dbscript.md

   weight integer NOT NULL DEFAULT 1
 )

+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public to username;

 insert into edges(head_vertex, tail_vertex, weight) values('0', '1', 1);
 insert into edges(head_vertex, tail_vertex, weight) values('0', '2', 8);